 You can also learn more about getting a boat license here:

 Boat License for Motorboats vs Personal Watercrafts

-Individuals who wish to operate the following boat are required to acquire a boating safety certificate:
+Do you need a license to drive a boat in NY?
+Individuals who wish to operate the following boats are required to acquire a boating safety certificate:

 If you have a motorboat, you will need a boating safety certificate if you were born on or after May 1, 1996.